Selecting the right types of wood for your DIY project

 Plywood

 Next is plywood.
 There are different grades of plywood, just like pine boards.
-But we are going to focus on Sanded Plywood and Hardwood Plywood.
+But we are going to focus on Cabinet Grade Plywood since that’s really the only plywood I use for cabinets and built-ins.

-Hardwood Plywood is the BEST furniture grade plywood, and would be the alternative to MDF for a cabinet carcass.
+Cabinet grade plywood is the best option for cabinets and furniture builds.
+It’s a the alternative to MDF for a cabinet carcass.
 You can commonly find Birch, Hickory, Oak and Maple hardwood faced plywood at the big box stores and can order any species you like.

 So here’s the thing…